marty1885/dremini/README.md

 Dremini adds a `protocol` header to the proxyed HTTP request to singnal it's comming from a Gemini request.
 Whom's value is always "gemini"

+### Translating Gemini into HTML for HTTP requests

+Dermini supports translating Gemini into HTML automatically!
+Add `"translate_to_html": true` into plugin config.
+This makes Dremini translate `text/gemini` contents into HTML when a regular browser requests content

 ## Limitations

 Dremini library does not verify server and client certificates yet.
 Nor client certs are supported.